North American river otter: Ecological impacts on prey species

 When left unchecked, though, otters can be significant predators under certain circumstances (e.g. in hatcheries or other fish culture facilities).
 Likewise, the potential predatory impact of otters may be considerable whenever fish are physically confined (most commonly in smaller ponds offering sparse cover or other escape options).
 To protect fish in these cases, the otters may need to be removed or relocated.
-Even in larger bodies of water, river otters may take disproportional advantage of any seasonal concentrations of fish when and where only very limited areas of suitable spawning, low-flow, or over-wintering habitat may exist.
-Even fast-swimming fish like trout slow down in extremely cold water, leaving them vulnerable.
+Even in larger bodies of water, river otters may take disproportional advantage of any seasonal concentrations of fish when and where only very limited areas of suitable spawning, low-flow, or overwintering habitat may exist.
+Even fast-swimming fish such as trout slow down in extremely cold water, leaving them vulnerable.
 As such, careful consideration of any threatened, endangered, or fish species of special interest is warranted prior to reintroduction of otters to a watershed.